ICRAR/boinc-magphys/machine-setup/boinc-server/README.markdown

 # BOINC

-This directory contains the files to build the BOINC servers in the AWS cloud.
+This directory contains the files to build the various types of server required to support the POGS project in the AWS cloud.

-The **fabfile.py** does all the heavy lifting for building the test environment.
+The **fabfile.py** does all the heavy lifting for building the environments.

+# BASE AMI

+This command creates the Base AMI that the others are based off.

+* fab base_setup_env base_build_ami

+# Python Node

+This command creates the Python node instances.

+# BOINC Node

+These commands create the BOINC instances.

-* fab setup_env gluster1 gluster2 gluster3 deploy_with_db - will deploy everything on a dual gluster server including the DB
+* fab boinc_setup_env boinc_deploy_with_db - will deploy everything including the DB
-* fab setup_env gluster1 gluster2 gluster3 deploy_without_db - will deploy everything on a dual gluster server without the DB
+* fab boinc_setup_env boinc_deploy_without_db - will deploy everything without the DB
-* fab setup_env single_server deploy_with_db - will deploy everything on a single server with the DB

-You can use a config file if you don't want to type values again and again, but the main one is hidden (I don't want DB passwords in clear text in GitHub :-) )

-This will create a brand new EC2 instance and run the scripts for setting up a newer version of the server.